Discover the Bluetti Pioneer Na: The First Mainstream Sodium-Ion Portable Power Station

 Winter campers, mountaineers, and anyone needing power below freezing.

-Homeowners who need UPS for routers, modems, or CPAPs in cold areas.
+Homeowners who require UPS for routers, modems, or CPAPs in cold areas.

-Those wanting the lightest unit per watt-hour (LiFePO₄ still wins for density).
+Those seeking the lightest unit per watt-hour (LiFePO₄ still wins for density).

 Full-home backup (capacity limited to ~1.5 kWh base).